erose1337/pythonjit/docs/database.md

 - **drop_table**(self, table_name):

     Removes a table from the underlying sqlite3 database.
     Note that this will remove all entries in the specified table, and the data cannot be recovered.

 - **insert_or_replace**(self, table_name, new_values):

 	No documentation available

 - **delete_from**(self, table_name, where):

 	Removes an entry from the specified table.
-The where argument is a dictionary containing field name:value pairs.
+The `where` argument is a dictionary containing field name:value pairs.

 - **query**(self, table_name, retrieve_fields, where, group_by, having, order_by, distinct):

 	Retrieves information from the named database table. retrieve_fileds is an iterable containing string names of the fields that should be returned.
     The where argument is a dictionary of field name:value pairs.

 - **get_last_auto_increment_value**(self, table_name):

 	No documentation available

 - **alter_table**(self, table_name, mode, argument):

 	Alters the specified table.
-Available modes are "ADD" and "RENAME", while argument should be an additional field definition or new name.
+    Available modes are "ADD" and "RENAME"
+    argument should be an additional field definition or new name.
     Added columns are appended.

 - **open_database**(self, database_name, text_factory):

 	Opens database_name and obtain a sqlite3 connection and cursor.
     Database objects call this implicitly when initializing.
     Database objects wrap the connection and store the cursor as Database.cursor.

 - **table_info**(self, table_name):

 	Returns a generator which yields field information for the specified table.
     Entries consist of the field index, field name, field type, and more.

 - **create_table**(self, table_name, fields, if_not_exists):

 	Creates a table in the underlying sqlite3 database. fields is an iterable containing field names.
     The if_not_exists flag, which defaults to True, will only create the table if it does not exist already.

 - **insert_into**(self, table_name, values, columns, batch):

 	Inserts values into the specified table.
 The values must be the correct type and the correct amount.
 Value types and quantity can be introspected via the table_info method.

 - **delete**(self):

 	No documentation available

 create_assignment_string